Nepal Govt. Reged. number: 39829/2005

 3. Everest Base Camp Trek:

 Everest Base Camp Trek is one of the most popular treks in the world, and Jiri is a popular starting point for the trek.
-The trek takes about 18-20 days and passes through beautiful valleys, rivers, and forests before reaching Everest Base Camp.
+The trek takes about 18 to 20 days and passes through beautiful valleys, rivers, and forests before reaching Everest Base Camp.

 4. Pike Peak: